zencart/documentation/content/user/first_steps/how_do_i_install.md

 Zen Cart.
 In that case, you'd want to put your store below your existing site.

 ---
-## C. Create the configure.php files

-Two files need to be created on the server.
-These are the configure.php files that identify the settings of your particular server and the location of the files that you just loaded.
-After they have been created, you will then need to change the permissions on these files.

-**NOTE:** Changing permissions can be done via your FTP program with the chmod feature.
-Usually clicking right on a directory or filename will open a menu with this option (perhaps under "Properties")

-On the server locate the file: `/catalog/includes/dist-configure.php`
-Rename this file to `configure.php` and change the permissions to 777 (read-write-execute for all)

-Next, on the server locate the file: `/catalog/admin/includes/dist-configure.php`
-Rename this file to `configure.php` and change the permissions to 777 (read-write-execute for all)

-**NOTE FOR IIS USERS:** Stop.
-Get Linux hosting.
-IIS is not recommended.

----
 ## D. Set Permissions on folders

 See [Permissions on files and folders](/user/installing/permissions/).